Cray-HPE/sigstore-poc/docs/local-development.md

 The airplay receiver uses port 5000, which may need to be disabled.
 Further details via [Apple's developer forum](https://developer.apple.com/forums/thread/682332).
 Alternatively, you can manually modify the script and change the [REGISTRY_PORT](https://github.com/vaikas/sigstore-scaffolding/blob/main/hack/setup-mac-kind.sh#L19)

-# Setup Kubernetes cluster
+# Set up Kubernetes cluster

-We will setup the local Kubernetes cluster by running the `/hack/kind/setup-kind.sh` script.
+We will set up the local Kubernetes cluster by running the `/hack/kind/setup-kind.sh` script.

 ```shell
 ./hack/kind/setup-kind.sh
 ```

+This setup will take a few minutes.
+Note that you will be prompted for your root password while running the setup script.

 This script will set up a local Kubernetes kind cluster on your machine with: